Roland-Hufnagel/capstone-project/README.md

 - Add a description to the survey
 - Searchbar to find explicit surveys faster
 - Save an existing survey as a new one
+- Give the survey your look and feel by adding an image and color

 ![mogen](https://user-images.githubusercontent.com/111574974/202681976-752c3cfc-b2a8-44a5-92ce-e70892fefe38.png)